-In Section II, we introduce algorithmic differentiation as implemented by our derivative code compiler dcc covering both the tangent-linear as well as the adjoint model.
+In Section II, we introduce Algorithmic Differentiation (AD) as implemented by our derivative code compiler dcc covering both the tangent-linear as well as the adjoint model.
 Section III provides a user's perspective on the application of dcc.
 Higher-order differentiation models are discussed in Section IV.
-Finally, the results of our case study are discussed in Section V.
+Finally, the results of our case study are discussed in Section VII.